lbovet/el4j/trunk/el4j/helloworld/README.txt

 This Hello World project is a EL4J project template.
-It contains all EL4J plugins and references to binary modules, so you can directly begin with your new project.
-Just replace everywhere the string "helloworld" and "Hello World" with your project name.
+It contains a own project root pom file that inherits all from the root pom of the EL4J.
+By having this dependency all plugins and modules of the EL4J are implicitly available, so you can directly begin with your new project.

-Go into directories and read the README.txt files to know the purpose of them.
+The following steps are necessary to start up with a new project:

+    * Read in "GettingStarted.txt" (saved in directory "etc") how to set up the develop environment.
+It's recommended to get knowledge about the buildsystem maven.

+    * Replace over all files the string "helloworld" and "Hello World" with your project name.

+    * Choose an appropriate name of the module example, e.g. myproject-core.
+      Rename it in the pom.xml files and the filesystem (change folder names).
+      Do the same for the test modules and the demo modules.

+    * Open a commandline and change to the directory of your new project.
+      This should be the directory where this file is saved.
+      Execute the command "mvn clean install" to totally clean, build, test and install your project in the local repository.
+If you have already imported the artifacts in Eclipse as Eclipse projects you have to refresh these Eclipse projects afterwards.